 Councillors Kareen Hastrick and Derek Scudder are members of the Citizens Advice Bureau (CAB) Management Board and Council representatives.
-The board was paid an amount of £204,192 in grant and £42,531 in rent support during 2013/14 (£174,222 and £39,095 for grant and rent respectively in 2012/13).
+The board was paid an amount of £204,192 (2013/14 £204,192) in grant and £42,531 (2013/14 £42,531) in rent support during 2014/15.
+Councillor George Derbyshire is also a member of the CAB.
 Councillor Derek Scudder is on the management board of the Watford Sheltered Workshop who lease a premises from Watford rent free and also on the Board of the Green Deal Together CIC.

 Councillor George Derbyshire is a Director and Council representative on the Watford Palace Theatre Trust.
-The Trust received £257,730 in grant aid and £32,500 in rent support from the Council in 2013/14 (£257,728 and £32,500 respectively in 2012/13).
+The Trust received £257,728 (2013/14 £257,729) in grant aid and £32,500 (2013/14 £32,500) in rent support from the Council in 2014/15.

-Following the transfer of the housing stock, Councillor Kareen Hastrick is a Council representative on the Board of the Watford Community Housing Trust.
+Following the transfer of the housing stock, Councillor Peter Jeffree is a Council representative on the Board of the Watford Community Housing Trust.
 Also, Councillors Ian Brown and Jan Brown are Directors of the Watford Charity Centre Limited (The Le Marie Centre) who lease a property from the Council.

-Mayor Dorothy Thornhill is the Council's representative on the National LGA, on the LGA Environment Board, on the Inter Authorities Health Partnership Board, Herts Anti Poverty Partnership and Chair of LSP One Watford.
+Councillor Mark Watkin is the Council's representative on the National LGA.
+Mayor Dorothy Thornhill is on the Inter Authorities Health Partnership Board, Herts Anti Poverty Partnership and Chair of LSP One Watford.
 She is also General Assembly Member of Safer Watford, Vice President of Watford Football Club and Patron of WFC Educational Trust which is negotiating a lease for the Meriden Community Centre.